rreusser/PyAUNetReceive/README.md

 # Usage

 To connect to the output of an AUNetSend plugin, first start a program the uses Audio Unit plugins and then instantiate an AUNetSend plugin.
 Signed 16-bit PCM output is the only format currently supported.
-Specify a host and port (default host='127.0.0.1', port=52800) in the Audio Unit view, then in your python program simply write
+Specify a host and port (default host='127.0.0.1', port=52800) in the Audio Unit view.

+Then in your Python program simply write

 ```python
 from pyaunetreceive import AUNetReceive